-- employee relations;
+- employee engagement

-- employment law;
+- employment law

-- health and safety;
+- health and safety

-- industrial relations;
+- industrial relations

-- payroll and pensions;
+- payroll and pensions

-- performance and reward;
+- performance and reward

-- recruitment and talent management;
+- recruitment and talent management

-- strategy and organisation development;
+- strategy and organisation development

 - training, learning and development.

-Some companies outsource HR to recruitment agencies or consultancies.
-There are several large international agencies that operate in numerous sectors of the employment market; Adecco, for example, which has 6,600 offices in 70 countries.
-Many smaller independent agencies specialise in recruitment within a particular sector, such as education.
+If you are looking to specialise in recruitment, large international agencies operate in numerous sectors of the employment market - for example, Adecco, which employs more than 70,000 workers in 60 countries.
+Many smaller independent agencies specialise within an industry or particular sector, such as education or digital.

 Who are the main graduate employers?

-- Balfour Beatty;
+- Balfour Beatty

-- Civil Service;
+- Civil Service Fast Stream

-- Big Red Recruitment;
+- Big Red Recruitment

-- Client Server;
+- Client Server

 - Spencer Ogden.

-What's it like working in the sector?
+What's it like working in HR?

 Graduates entering the recruitment and HR sector can expect:

-To find out more about typical salaries and working conditions in your chosen career, see job profiles.
+To find out more about typical salaries and working conditions in HR-related careers, see job profiles.

-What are the key issues in the recruitment and HR sector?
+What are the key issues in HR?